A-Bougiouklis/Improving-Fuel-Economy-with-LSTM-Networks-and-Reinforcement-Learning/README.md

 electric vehicle (LEV) and by adopting the suggested driving strategy we reduced its consumption by 24.03% with respect to the classic constant-speed control technique.

+The LSTM has been made by using the Keras Python3 package with TensorFlow as a backend.

+The correct way of studing the project is the following.
+1) Preprocess
+2) LSTM Neural Network
+3) Optimum Velocity
+4) Calculating The Racing Line

+I have put into every folder a short documentation of the idea and the code.